 - Accumulated sick or medical leave

 Under the FLSA, “nonexempt” workers are entitled to a minimum wage of at least $7.25 per hour.
-Where the state provides a different minimum wage, the employee is entitled to a higher wage.
-Employees must receive overtime pay if they work over 40 hours per week at a rate “not less than one and one-half times” the regular rate of pay.
-The FLSA generally requires bonus payments to be included as part of an employee’s regular rate of pay in computing overtime, with some exceptions.
-However, the FLSA dos not require overtime pay for work on weekends, holidays, or regular days of rest, unless employees work overtime on these days.
-Extra pay for work during these times is a matter of agreement between the employer and employee.
-Employees denied overtime are entitled to unpaid overtime wages and double the wages owed.
-They are also entitled to reasonable attorney’s fees.
+Where the state provides a different minimum wage, the employee is entitled to the higher wage.
+Employees must receive overtime pay if they work over 40 hours per week at a rate “not less than one and one-half times” the regular pay rate.
+The FLSA generally requires bonus payments to be included as part of an employee’s standard pay rate in computing overtime, with some exceptions.